Helen-Zhao/simplified-website-backend/readme.md

 The sections of the input are expected to be in the order above.

-See sampleInput.txt for an example.
+See sampleInput.txt for a simple example.
+See ExampleData1.csv for a more extensive example.

 #Output format
 The output for each command is shown below.
 In each case, the first line is a timestamp indicating when the output was produced, followed by the command and its parameters, followed by the required output.